The Thin Man (film): Filming

-When we did a scene together, we forgot about technique, camera angles, and microphones.
-We weren't acting.
-We were just two people in perfect harmony.
-Myrna, unlike some actresses who think only of themselves, has the happy faculty of being able to listen while the other fellow says his lines.
-She has the give and takes of acting that brings out the best.

 According to Loy, the actors were not allowed to interact between takes with the dog Skippy; trainers felt it would break his concentration.
 Skippy once bit Loy during filming.

 Although she had great compliments for Powell's charm and wit, Maureen O'Sullivan (who played the daughter of Wynant) later said she did not enjoy making the picture because her part was so small and the production was so rushed.

 The scene of Nick shooting the ornaments off the tree was added after Powell playfully picked up an air gun and started shooting ornaments the art department was putting up.

 Loy wrote that the biggest problem during shooting was the climactic dinner party scene in which Nick reveals the killer.
 Powell complained that he had too many lines to learn and could barely decipher the complicated plot he was unraveling.
 It was the one scene when several retakes were necessary, which brought up an entirely new problem.
 The script called for oysters to be served to the dinner guests and, in take after take, the same plate of oysters was brought out under the hot lights.
 Loy recalled that "they began to putrefy.
 By the time we finished that scene, nobody ever wanted to see another oyster".